Group Schemes with $\mathbb F_q$-Action: Acknowledgements

 \section{Acknowledgements}

 I would like to thank M. Rapoport for suggesting this topic, for his constant interest and his suggestions.
-I also thank U. Hartl for granting us access to the unpublished paper \cite{SinH} with Singh on the topic.
-I am indebted to Lisa Sauermann for her contribution to the final section.
-I would like to thank M. Raynaud for interesting correspondences on group schemes with trivial Verschiebung.
+I thank U. Hartl for granting us access to an early draft of the paper \cite{SinH} with Singh.
+I am indebted to Lisa Sauermann for her contribution to the penultimate section.
+I would also like to thank M. Raynaud for interesting correspondences on group schemes with trivial Verschiebung.
 G. Faltings pointed out some mistakes in a preliminary version of the manuscript; for this I am grateful.
+Finally, I would like to thank the anonymous referee for very helpful suggestions and comments.

-\section{Preliminaries on Group Schemes}
+\section{Preliminaries on group schemes}

 Let $p$ be a prime number, and $S$ a scheme of characteristic $p$.